-On a Red Hat Enterprise Linux 3 system, the output may be as follows:
+On a Red Hat Enterprise Linux 3.0 system, the output is similar to the following:

-'''

-2.4.21-27.EL

-'''
+2.4.21-20.EL

-In this example, the output shows the kernel version (2.4.21) and errata level (27.EL).
-If the errata level is less than 27, then install the latest kernel update.
+In this example, the output shows the kernel version (2.4.21) and errata level (20.EL).
+If the errata level is less than 20, then install the latest kernel update.
 Kernel updates are available from the Red Hat Network.

-On a SUSE Linux Enterprise Server 9 system, the output may be as follows:
+On a SUSE Linux Enterprise Server 9 system, the output is similar to the following:

 In this example, the output shows the kernel version on the system.
-If the kernel version is less than 2.6.5-7.97, then contact your operating system vendor for information about obtaining and installing the kernel updates.
+If the kernel version is less than 2.6.5-7.201, then contact your operating system vendor for information about obtaining and installing the kernel updates.

-3. To determine whether the required packages are installed, enter a command similar to the following:
+3. To determine if the required packages are installed, enter a command similar to the following for each package that you want to check:

 '''

-$ rpm -q package_name
+rpm -q package_name

 '''

-If a required package is not installed, or if the version is lower than the required version, then install the package from your operating system distribution media or download the required package version from your Linux vendor's Web site.
+If a package is not installed, then install it from your Linux distribution media or download the required package version from your Linux vendor's Web site.